spotify/luigi/README.md

 ![Wordcount](doc/fib.png)

+Actually the resemblance with a G-clef is coincidental.
 Scroll and drag to zoom in:

 ![Wordcount](doc/fib_zoomed.png)

 ## More info

-Some design decisions include:
+Luigi is the sucessors to a couple of attempts that we weren't fully happy with.
+We learned a lot from our mistakes and some design decisions include:

 * Straightforward command line integration.
 * As little boiler plate as possible.